 Jungle Scout vs Viral Launch: Pricing Plans

 I want to give a few quick thoughts on pricing plans since people always ask if these two tools are worth it or not.

 So… are Jungle Scout and Viral Launch worth it?

 Long answer: Yes… maybe… kind of.
 Especially considering the money back guarantee or free trial.
 Yes, you can try them both, and if you don’t like them, you don’t have to keep paying.

 Viral Launch is insanely powerful.
 If you’re doing big numbers and want to scale even further, $85 – $199/mo. is a steal for all the features you get.

 But Jungle Scout is good too.

 Their most expensive plan ($84/mo) is also “worth it” in a vacuum.
-I just think that if you need the serious FBA-scaling features in JS, then you might as well pay a few bucks extra and get a better tool with VL.
+I just think that if you need the serious FBA-scaling features in Jungle Scout, then you might as well pay a few bucks extra and get a better tool with Viral Launch.

 Here’s what’s included in each pricing plan.

 Jungle Scout Pricing Plans